esp-rs/no_std-training/book/src/02_0_preparations.md

 ...
 // ANCHOR_END: test
 ```
-Anchor comments can be ingored, they are only used to introduce those parts of code in this book.
+Anchor comments can be ignored, they are only used to introduce those parts of code in this book.
 See [`mdBook` documentation](https://rust-lang.github.io/mdBook/format/mdbook.html#including-portions-of-a-file)

 ## Required Hardware